To carry out licensable activities from a premises you need to apply for a premises licence.

 PO Box 634

 |Local weights and measures authority||Barnsley Metropolitan Borough Council

 40 Wellesley Road

 You must apply for a premises licence to the licensing authority for the area in which the premises is situated.
 You can apply online or by post.

-You'll also need to upload any accompanying documents.
+As well as your application form you'll also need to upload your accompanying documents.

 You can apply by post by sending your completed application form along with any accompanying documents, to: Barnsley Metropolitan Borough Council, Licensing, Legal Services, PO Box 634, Barnsley, S70 9GG.

 Please make sure you enclose a cheque for the correct amount, made payable to Barnsley MBC.
 Your application isn't valid without the inclusion of the necessary payment.

 Please note: if you apply by post it's your legal responsibility as the applicant to submit a copy of your application to each of the responsible authorities.